cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 ```

 A more complex selector enables you to specify the values for field of nested objects, or subfields.
-For example, you might use the standard JSON structure for specifying a field and subfield.
+For example, you might use a standard JSON structure for specifying a field and subfield.

 <div></div>